achannarasappa/blog/source/_posts/functional-programming-in-go-with-generics.md

 > Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.

 These benefits can be highly impactful depending on the team's experience with or willingness to learn functional programming.
-On the opposite end, functional programming can be a drag on inexperienced teams without enough time to invest in learning or large legacy codebases where it could introduce context switching or significant rework without delivering associated value.
+On the opposite end, functional programming can be a drag on inexperienced teams without enough time to invest in learning or large legacy codebases where it could introduce context switching or significant rework without delivering proportional value.

 ## Functional Programming in Go today